VITresearchgroup2024/respiratory-virus-transmission-model/README.md

-infection and transmission model for respirotory virus
+infection and transmission model for respiratory virus